The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

-TimesTen uses both permanent and temporary data partitions.
-The amount of memory allocated for these partitions is set by the PermSize and TempSize attributes in the DSN definition for the data store.
+TimesTen uses both permanent and temporary memory regions.
+The amount of memory allocated for these regions is set by the

-When the TimesTen data store fills up, it is important to determine whether it is the permanent or the temporary segment that is filling up.
+When the TimesTen database fills up, it is important to determine whether it is the permanent or the temporary memory region that is filling up.
 Use the

-dssize command to list allocated, in-use, and high water mark sizes for the permanent and temporary data partitions.
+dssize command to list allocated, in-use, and high water mark sizes for the permanent and temporary memory regions.
 The

-The permanent segment consists of table and index data, while the temporary segment consists of internal structures, such as locks, sorting areas, and compiled commands.
+The permanent memory region consists of table and index data, while the temporary memory region consists of internal structures, such as locks, sorting areas, and compiled commands.

-Keeping transactions short and making sure there is enough temporary space in the data store prevents locks from occupying all of the remaining temporary space.
+Keeping transactions short and making sure there is enough temporary space in the database prevents locks from occupying all of the remaining temporary space.
 You can also use table locks if transactions are acquiring tens of thousands of row locks.

-For tips on how to estimate the size of your data store, see "Size your data store correctly" in the Oracle TimesTen In-Memory Database Operations Guide.
+For tips on how to estimate the size of your database, see "Size your database correctly" in the Oracle TimesTen In-Memory Database Operations Guide.